Please note: this is a draft agenda and subject to changes.

 Fantastic cells and where to find them

-The Jiang lab develops and applies spatial multi-omics technologies to decode how immune responses are shaped across cancer, viral infection, and immune dysregulation.
-I will discuss how we leverage these approaches, including ongoing work in AI foundation models, to uncover spatially resolved mechanisms of immune control, inflammation, and therapeutic vulnerability across diverse tumor ecosystems.
+The Jiang Lab develops and applies spatial multi-omics technologies to decode how immune responses are shaped across cancer, viral infection, and immune dysregulation.
+Dr. Jiang will discuss how they leverage these approaches, including ongoing work in AI foundation models, to uncover spatially resolved mechanisms of immune control, inflammation, and therapeutic vulnerability across diverse tumor ecosystems.

 02:35 p.m. - 02:55 p.m.